 Are you open to the public?

 We are not open to the public, although any family, couple, or individual adult can become a member.
 We are a private swim club and you must be a member or guest of a member to come in.
 We may offer special community days where non-member families may swim.
 In addition, some of our events, like Youth Swim Night are open to non-members who meet the entrance criteria for those events.
+All memberships are subject to board approval.

 Do you need to live in the neighborhood to join?